SEL-Columbia/dristhi-app/README.md

 Login (for demo server):
 =================================
-login-username - admin,
+login-username - demotest,
-login-password - 5rpAdmin
+login-password - Demot123

 Check app.properties file in "drishti-app/asset/" folder to change the demo server url to your own instance of opensrp server.